 Regional Network Coordinators

-Betina Vallin is a SFP -Technician, or Project Assistant at the Los Angeles Community College District (LACCD), and helps keep things organized and flowing behind the scenes so that everyone else looks good.
+Betina Vallin is a SFP -Technician, or Network Specialist, at the Los Angeles Community College District (LACCD), and helps keep things organized and flowing behind the scenes so that everyone else looks good.
 Betina first started working in the LACCD as a Student Assistant at East Los Angeles College in 1999, where she completed her AA in Office Administration.
 Upon graduation she took a position at the District office as a Senior Secretary for Workforce Development.
 In November 2011, she joined the 3CSN gang.
-Currently, Betina is working on her BS at CSU-Dominguez Hills in Applied Studies/Public Administration.
+Betina received her BS at CSU-Dominguez Hills in Applied Studies/Public Administration in 2015.